SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

     :param boolean depth_integrated: Integrate the tracer over the water column depth when :py:obj:`True`.

-More complicated type information should go in a separate :kbd:`:type ...:` role like:
+More complicated type information should go in a separate ``:type ...:`` role like:

 .. code-block:: restructuredtext